Steinbrueck surprise shakes up German election race

 But if, after eight years of Merkel, Germans decide they want someone who slams their fists on the table and isn't afraid to call the shots, then Steinbrueck has a chance.

-Regardless who wins, the German election is shaping up as a far more interesting battle than it seemed only a few weeks ago.
+Regardless who wins, the German election is shaping up as a far more interesting contest than it seemed only a few weeks ago.

-"Steinbrueck is the rhetorical machinegun of German politics, and Merkel the mistress of ju-jitsu," said Josef Joffe, editor of weekly newspaper Die Zeit.
-"Both are absolutely alpha animals who'll give each other a good run."